 Pinetrees offers guests the perfect subtropical beach holiday with world-class swimming, snorkelling, surfing, diving, fishing, and kayaking.
 In the milder months, they offer one of the best walking destinations in Australia with a diverse range of World Heritage listed landscapes in a compact area, including the 875 vertical metre climb of Mt Gower, which is one of the most stunning and daunting day walks in the world.

-Luke says “over the last 5 years we’ve introduced wellness, photography, food & wine, adventure and dive weeks for small groups of 15 guests, and each day we guide our guests to the best places on the island.
-In 2016 we hosted the inaugural Australian Geographic Expedition to Lord Howe with scientists from CSIRO, and it was so successful (we discovered new insect species) that we’re running a follow-up expedition in 2017.
-Also, this year, we’re hosting the inaugural Seven Peaks Walk – our new luxury guided walking adventure to all of Lord Howe’s volcanic peaks over 6 days, with plenty of time for swimming, snorkelling and kayaking.”
+Luke says “over the last 6 years we’ve introduced wellness, photography, food & wine, ocean swim and dive weeks for small groups of 15 guests, and each day we guide our guests to the best places on the island.
+In 2016 and 2017, we hosted the Australian Geographic Expedition to Lord Howe with scientists from CSIRO, and discovered a number of new insect species.
+Also, in 2017, we hosted the inaugural Seven Peaks Walk – our new luxury guided walking adventure to all of Lord Howe’s volcanic peaks over 6 days, with plenty of time for swimming, snorkelling and kayaking.”
+The Seven Peaks Walk has been included in the Great Walks of Australia collective and has received excellent reviews in the Australian media over the last 6 months.

 Lord Howe Island is completely crime free, and Pinetrees doesn’t use locks on doors or room keys.
 In such a relaxed and trusting environment, guests can put their kids to bed without baby sitters and return to the verandah for dinner and dessert.
 Dani says “some of the little things we do go a long way – early kids’ dinners let parents have some adult time, with an extra bottle of wine over dinner with other parents.
 Often those guests return together the following year.”

 Since being listed in TripAdvisor’s Top 25 Hotels in Australia in January 2016, the impact TripAdvisor has had on Pinetrees is significant.
-In the 2016 calendar year, the lodge’s occupancy increased from 83% to 90%, the accommodation revenue increased by 13%, employee retention increased by 42%, and the quality of Pinetrees’s employees is exponentially higher.
+Since 2016, the lodge’s occupancy has increased from 83% to 93%, accommodation revenue has increased by 35%, employee retention has increased by 60%, and the quality of Pinetrees’s employees is exponentially higher.
 The latter is the most important.
 Luke says “in our experience, guests don’t write TripAdvisor reviews on Pinetrees unless they’re absolutely compelled, and I think their experience with our staff – through genuine friendliness and sharp, yet relaxed, service – is above and beyond their expectations.
 Where we once struggled to find good staff, we now have CVs arriving every week from some of the best in the business, and that flows on to our guest experience.”

 Dani says “our problem now is that guests will have much higher expectations from Pinetrees, and we can only go down in the TripAdvisor rankings.
-Still, it’s not a bad problem to have.
-Luke and I have never won as much as a chicken raffle, so we’ll certainly enjoy being the best in Australia for the next 12 months.”
+It’s hard to imagine that we could win over three consecutive years.
+Still, it’s not a bad problem to have.”

 – ends –